flyawaymaking/CrazyAuctions/README.md

-# 🪙 CrazyAuctions — CoinsEngine Fork
+# 🪙 CrazyAuctions Fork — include CoinsEngine

 > ⚠️ **Fork Disclaimer**
 > This is **not an official release** of the [CrazyAuctions](https://github.com/Crazy-Crew/CrazyAuctions) plugin.